johnsutor/leetcode-study-tool/README.md

 ![anki demo](static/anki-demo.gif)

+## Anki
+When generating an Anki output, the resulting "cards" are saved as a `.txt` file.
+These cards include three fields:
+1. The front of the study card, containing the question ID, Title, URL, and problem description
+2. The publicly available solutions (and NeetCode solution, if available)
+3. The tags associated with the problem (i.e., if the problem involves a hash map, arrays, etc...)

+## Excel
+When generating an Excel output, the resulting questions are saved in an `.xlsx` file.
+Each problem includes the following fields:
+1. ID of the leetcode question
+2. Title of the leetcode question
+3. URL of the leetcode question
+4. Last date that this question was attempted by the user (please note that this is not pulled from your leetcode profile, but left for you to update as you progress in solving leetcode questions)
+5. The tags associated with the problem (i.e., if the problem involves a hash map, arrays, etc...)
+6. Neetcode video link (if it exists)
+7. Solution links for the problem (if they are reachable)
+8. Companies that have asked this question recently in interviews (if they are reachable)

 ## Roadmap
+- [X] Use TQDM to show card generation progress
+- [X] Add support for exporting to an excel sheet
+- [X] Add support for showing neetcode solutions on the back of the card as a
+- [ ] Add support for getting the difficulty of questions
 - [ ] Add support for fetching premium questions via authentification
 - [ ] Add support for importing cards into Quizlet
-- [ ] Add support for fetching questions by topic or tag
+- [ ] Add support for fetching questions by topic or tag link
-- [ ] Add support for exporting to an excel sheet
-- [X] Add support for showing neetcode solutions on the back of the card as a link
-- [ ] Add support for determining which fields to show on the card
-- [ ] Use TQDM to show card generation progress
-- [ ] Allow for the definition of custom formatters and outputs
+- [ ] Allow for the definition of custom formatters and outputs (including which fields are included or excluded)
 - [ ] Reach 90% test coverage

 ## Other Usefull Stuff